Dav1dde/dotfiles/README.md

 bit of a pita to get the font rendering to work (having Hack as a font with all required glyphs for powerline/airline).

-The color schme is a slightely modified molokai scheme.
+The color scheme is a slightely modified molokai scheme.

 ### Zsh